- Boxes

 If a finite-products-preserving functor \(F : C \to D\) is fully faithful, then so is \(\operatorname{Grp}(F) : \operatorname{Grp}C \to \operatorname{Grp}D\).

-For a field \(K\), the functor \(G \rightsquigarrow K[G]\) from the category of groups to the category of Hopf algebras over \(K\) is fully faithful.
+Let \(R\) be a domain.
+The functor \(G \rightsquigarrow R[G]\) from the category of groups to the category of Hopf algebras over \(R\) is fully faithful.

 Spec is a fully faithful contravariant functor from the category of \(R\)-algebras to the category of schemes over \(\operatorname{Spec}_R\), preserving all limits.

-For a field \(k\), \(D_k\) is a fully faithful contravariant functor from the category of commutative groups to the category of group schemes over \(\operatorname{Spec}k\).
+Spec is a fully faithful contravariant functor from the category of \(R\)-bialgebras to the category of monoid schemes over \(\operatorname{Spec}_R\).

 Spec is a fully faithful contravariant functor from the category of \(R\)-Hopf algebras to the category of group schemes over \(\operatorname{Spec}_R\).